maxhayne/distributed-file-system/README.md

 # Distributed File System
-This project is an assignment from a Distributed Systems course offered through CSU.
+This project is an assignment from a Distributed Systems course offered through my local university.
 I wanted to improve my understanding of distributed applications and thought this would be a good place to start.

 ## A quick overview
 The project focuses on three types of nodes -- a node being a computer on a network performing a specific task.
 They are the *Controller*, the *ChunkServer*, and the *Client*.